docusign/docusign-esign-csharp-client/README.md

 ### Create a DocuSign Envelope

-The DocuSign NuGet Client supports envelope creation on local documents as well as DocuSign (server-side) Templates.
+The DocuSign .NET Client supports envelope creation on local documents as well as DocuSign (server-side) Templates.

 For example, to create an envelope from a local document: